 Cost shared litter transfer is tracked and verified utilizing a series of forms which verify litter type, analysis, origin, updated compliance of nutrient management plan, volume and receiving farm address along with certified weigh tickets on the trucking.

 The WVDA will prevent double-counting by performing a database/paper check of an adequate statistical sample.

 Agriculture group indicated that this is not applicable.

-D.1.6 Lower "Priority" BMP Verification Protocols
+D.6 Lower "priority" verification protocols